haskell/haskell-ide-engine/README.md

 ### Using HIE with Spacemacs

-Install HIE along, and then add the following to your `.spacemacs` config,
+Install HIE, and then add the following to your `.spacemacs` config,

 ```lisp
 (defun dotspacemacs/layers ()